 Temperature Measurement Points

-A Process Sensors Corporation (PSC) “Infra-boiler” non-contacting infrared detection Pyrometer system mounted on the exterior of a boiler can be used to measure the temperature of FEGT and/or the boiler flame.
-Non-contacting temperature measurement is very important as contact-type thermocouples can only measure boiler wall temperature rather than the center of the boiler which is much hotter.
-Soot and fly ash deposits can insulate thermocouples resulting in inaccurate measurements.
-The “Infra-boiler” system triggers an alarm when the highest FEGT temperature for efficient operation is reached, thus preventing fouling or damage to boiler tubes as well as unwanted NOx emissions.
+A Process Sensors Corporation (PSC) “Infra-boiler” non-contacting infrared detection Pyrometer system mounted on the exterior of a boiler measures the temperature of FEGT and/or the boiler flame.
+Therefore, non-contacting temperature measurement is important as contact-type thermocouples only measure boiler wall temperature.
+Soot and fly ash deposits can warm thermocouples resulting in poor measurements.
+As a result, the “Infra-boiler” system triggers an alarm when the highest FEGT temperature reaches efficient operation, therefore preventing fouling or damage to boiler tubes as well as unwanted NOx emissions.